 A few birds were discovered during the surveys that are not special-status species, but out of their normal range.
 These records are very important to our understanding of vagrancy in birds and the data are archived by county editors for "North American Birds" magazine and the online eBird database (administered by Cornell University's Laboratory of Ornithology).
 During fall migration two Black-throated Sparrows were found on Transects A and C. This desert species is very rare in the Central Valley.
 A fall migrant Clay-colored Sparrow was in mesquite and cottonwoods between transects A and B. This midwestern species is rare anywhere in California and especially in the Central Valley from which there are fewer than ten documented records.
 Surprisingly, no fewer than eight Brewer's Sparrows were found wintering in 2012-13 as there are very few documented records of this Great Basin and desert species during winter months in the Central Valley.
 There have been seven records of migrant Sage Thrashers-a Great Basin species, which is a rare but annual migrant in the Central Valley.
 During a 2012 fall survey, a Chestnut-collared Longspur was heard calling in flight over Transect I. This is a very rare wintering bird in the San Joaquin Valley and Tulare Basin with fewer than ten records.
 On a Christmas Bird Count before these surveys began, an Eastern Phoebe was documented for one of very few San Joaquin Valley and Tulare Basin records of this eastern species, which rarely occurs in California.
-During a spring survey on 1 April 2012, a Cassin's Kingbird was found and photographed on a fence line establishing the only Tulare Basin record away from eastern Bakersfield (no records from nearby Kings County).
-Also on that date, a male Purple Martin was photographed migrating over grasslands for one of few records for the Tulare Basin and San Joaquin Valley.
+During a spring surveys on 1 April 2012 and 12 March 2015, single Cassin's Kingbirds were found establishing the only Tulare Basin records away from eastern Bakersfield (only one record from nearby Kings County).
+Also on 1 April 2012, a male Purple Martin was photographed migrating over grasslands for one of few records for the Tulare Basin and San Joaquin Valley.
 The Kern Water Bank has exceptional habitats for birds and many rare birds will likely be found and documented in the future dependent upon survey efforts.